Skip to content

 This video will show you how to create an object type from scratch:

 All you need to decide when you first set up an object type is its name.
-You'll need a singluar noun (e.g. Meeting) and a plural (e.g. Meetings) as this reflects the structure of Capacities.
+You'll need a singular noun (e.g. Meeting) and a plural (e.g. Meetings) as this reflects the structure of Capacities.
 Your meeting objects are examples of your Meetings object type.

 Once you've decided on a name, click 'create object type' and you've just created your first custom object type!